julialamenza/packer-ansible-terraform/README.md

 # packer-ansible-terraform

-The file < ami-sample.json > is a the packer template that ll build the ami as we wish
+The  < ami-sample.json > file is  the packer template that ll build the ami.

-The < my-stack.yml > is the cloud formation stack template that you should create on your aws console -> Cloud Formation -> Create Stack
+The < my-stack.yml > is the cloud formation stack template that you should create on your aws console:
+-> Cloud Formation -> Create Stack

-The directory ANSIBLE contain our ansible files as playbook and roles
+The  ANSIBLE directory contains our ansible files as playbook and roles

-The directory TERRAFORM contain our terraform files that ll build our vpc, s3 bucket, autoscaling, subnet, etc
+The TERRAFORM directory contains our terraform files that ll build our vpc, s3 bucket, autoscaling, subnets, etc